Olen/homeassistant-plant/README.md

 * Click "Install" in the new "Home Assistant Plant" card in HACS.
 * Select "Show beta versions" and select the latest beta
 * Install
+* Restart Home Assistant

+#### Manual Installation
+* Copy the entire `custom_components/plant/` directory to your server's `<config>/custom_components` directory
-* Restart HA
+* Restart Home Assistant

 The first restart might take some time, as it tries to convert all your plants from your configuration.yaml to the new format.
 You can follow this process in the log-file.

-After HA is restarted, you will find all your plants under "Setting" - "Devices and Services" - "Devices".
+After Home Assistant is restarted, you will find all your plants under "Settings" - "Devices and Services" - "Devices".
 It will take a minute or two before the current values start to update.

 > **Warning**
 > The `entity_id` of your plants will probably have changed from the old integration to the new one.
 This means that any automations, scripts etc. that use the entity_id or reacts to changes in your plants status will need to be updated.
 You probably also need to change the way you read data from the plant device in any such components.